mikezielonkadotcom/wp-category-customization/README.txt

 = Which themes are supported? =

-All themes are supported which uses the "get_the_archive_title" hook to display the category title on frontend.
+All themes are supported which uses the "get_the_archive_title" hook to display the category title on the frontend.

 = How to customize this title? =